 Yes, and we are also a member of London Gymnastics.
 We are also a ‘Gym Mark’ accredited club which means that our club is recognised by BG and their partners as a safe, effective and child friendly club, providing a service in the community that children and young people, their parents/carers and others with a passion for gymnastics can trust.

-This annual fee (September to September) is primarily the gymnasts insurance, without which they are not permitted to take part.
-The fee of £16.00 is payable at whichever part of the year you join and will still expire and need to be renewed in the month of September.
+This annual fee (September to September) includes the gymnasts insurance, without which they are not permitted to take part.
+The fee of £17.00 is payable at whichever part of the year you join and will still expire and need to be renewed directly with British Gymnastics, in the month of September.

 Can I sit inside the gym to watch?